getgrav/grav-learn/pages/05.admin-panel/11.faq/docs.md

 | Site           | Gives user access to all pages in the front end.
 This is the equivalent of a logged-in user.                      |
 | Admin and Site | Gives user access to the entire site, front and back end.                                                         |

-User data is stored in `SITE_ROOT/user/accounts/` and each user is given a **YAML** file containing that users login information and other details.
+User data is stored in `SITE_ROOT/user/accounts/` and each user is given a **YAML** file containing that user's login information and other details.
 Here is an example of the data contained within a user account file.
 For example this could be the content of `SITE_ROOT/user/accounts/tester.yaml`.

 !!
 The filename `tester.yaml` dictates the username is `tester`